 OUR WORK

-Getting to zero collaborative
+Getting to Zero collaborative

 A new Fast-Track Cities HIV improvement community working towards the 2030 ambitions.

-We have launched a new collaborative, which consists of partnerships between the voluntary sector and NHS, to deliver eight new initiatives across London in line with the strategic aims of the Fast-Track Cities London programme and the national HIV Action Plan.
+The ‘Getting to zero’ collaborative is a key part of the Fast-Track Cities London work plan for 2023-26.
+Launched in April 2024, the voluntary sector and NHS partnerships are delivering support initiatives across London to meet the strategic aims of the Fast-Track Cities London programme and the national HIV Action Plan.

 The 2020-2023 HIV improvement community